Clojure-Intro-Course/clojure-intro-class/UserScenarios.md

   * Clojure message:
     * ``java.lang.Exception: Unmatched delimiter: )``
   * Our project message:
-    * Currently not handling this type of error
+    * Our system does not currently not handle this type of error
   * Hint/Explanation:
     * Work on THIS